 - Travel safely over snow in mountainous terrain.

 Category 2: Observation and Recording.
-This includes observation and record keeping of telemetry stations, study plot stations, and field weather and snow profiles and snowpack tests.
+This includes observation and record keeping of telemetry weather stations, study plot stations, and field weather and snow profiles and snowpack tests.
 All observation and recording methods are conducted applying SWAG guidelines.

 Category 3: Hazard and Risk Analysis.
 This category combines hazard and risk identification and analysis and anticipated risk treatment.
 The mark also includes field monitor and review of conditions, field decisions, and day end summary observations.
 There is no retest of the Category 3 exam.